 The content is as follows:

 3. Bio-environmental heat and mass transfer

 4. Sensors & food simulants

-5. Modeling-simulation basics & best practice
+5. Basics & best practice of physics-based simulations

 6. Current and emerging postharvest technologies

-7. Group assignment on simulation and sensors
+7. Group assignment on physics-based simulation and sensors

 8. Food waste & environmental impact